NDF-Poli-USP/spyro/README.md

 A worked example
 =================

-A simple example of a forward simulation in 2D on a rectangle with a uniform triangular mesh and using the Perfectly Matched Layer is like the following below.
+A first example of a forward simulation in 2D on a rectangle with a uniform triangular mesh and using the Perfectly Matched Layer is shown in the following below.
 Note here we first specify the input file and build a uniform mesh using the meshing capabilities provided by Firedrake.
-However, more complex meshes for realistic problems can be generated via [SeismicMesh](https://github.com/krober10nd/SeismicMesh).
+However, more complex (i.e., non-structured) triangular meshes for realistic problems can be generated via [SeismicMesh](https://github.com/krober10nd/SeismicMesh).

 See the demos folder for an FWI example (this requires some other dependencies pyrol and ROLtrilinos).